Boom Chicago: Notable alumni

-Amber Ruffin (The Amber Ruffin Show, writer/performer for Late Night with Seth Meyers), in addition to her TV fame, wrote two books on race in America.
+Amber Ruffin is a writer/performer for Late Night with Seth Meyers and hostedThe Amber Ruffin Show).
+She is also a writer-performer on the American version of Have I Got News For you.
+In addition to her TV fame, Amber wrote two books on race in America.

-Ike Barinholtz stars in, writes and produces movies and TV shows including The Studio, Running Point, History of the World, Part II, Mindy Project, Suicide Squad, and Bad Neighbors.
+Ike Barinholtz stars in, writes and produces movies and TV shows.
+Recently he starred in The Studio, with Seth Rogan which was nominated and won many awards.
+Ike himself won the Critics Choice Award for his role in 2026.
+Other productions include Running Point, History of the World, Part II, Mindy Project, Suicide Squad, and Bad Neighbors.
 He also won the Celebrity Jeopardy championship in 2023, and donated his million dollar prize to his charity.

 Kay Cannon wrote for many film and TV shows, including the Pitch Perfect films.
 She directed a Boom-filled cast in Blockers and wrote and directed a re-imagining of Cinderella for Sony in 2021.

 Tami Sagher was a writer-producer for Orange is the New Black.
 She also writes and stars in TV shows like Inside Amy Schumer, 30 Rock, Broad City, and the (improv) film Don't Think Twice.
 She was a writer-executive producer on the Hulu series Shrill.

-Colton Dunn starred in the NBC sitcom Superstore during its six-year run.
+Colton Dunn (Widow's Bay on Apple TV+) starred in the NBC sitcom Superstore during its six-year run.
 He wrote many scenes on Key & Peele.
 He was also the chauffeur in Blockers.